On this page, you’ll learn practical ways to manage your persistent pelvic pain.

 Related resources

-You can learn about pain, for example, where it comes from, what makes it better or worse and how it affects you physically and emotionally.
-This will help you to take control and try different things to reduce your pain.
-Read more on our Learn about pain page.
+You can learn about pain, for example, where it comes from, what makes it better or worse and how it affects you physically and mentally.
+This will help you take control and try different things to reduce your pain.

 Physical activity is an important part of staying healthy.
 But many people who have persistent pelvic pain avoid moving, as they fear it will make their pain worse.
-Even low-impact activity, such as swimming or walking, can help to reduce your pain sensitivity.
-Discuss a tailored physical activity plan with your healthcare team.
+Low-impact activities, such as swimming and walking can help to reduce your pain sensitivity.
+Talk to your health care team about a tailored physical activity plan.

 Mind-body practices, like yoga and stretching, can help you manage your pelvic pain.

-If you have pelvic pain, your muscles may become tense – particularly your pelvic floor, abdominal and hip muscles.
+If you have pelvic pain, your muscles may get tense – especially your pelvic floor, abdominal and hip muscles.
 When your muscles stay tight, it can lead to painful muscle cramps.

-A pelvic floor physiotherapist can recommend different exercises to help you relax and coordinate your pelvic floor muscles, and gentle stretches for your stomach and muscles on the outside of your pelvis.
-These exercises can also reduce pain and may improve bladder, bowel and sexual function.
-Read the Pelvic Pain Foundation of Australia fact sheet about easy stretches to relax the pelvis.
+A pelvic floor physiotherapist can help you relax your pelvic floor muscles and stretch your stomach and the muscles on the outside of your pelvis.
+These exercises may reduce pain and improve your bladder, bowel and sexual function.

-Yoga or guided relaxation exercises can reduce tension in other areas of your body, which may also reduce stress and pelvic pain.
+Yoga and guided-relaxation exercises can reduce tension in other areas of your body, which may also reduce pelvic pain.

 When you have learnt to pace yourself, you will be able to gradually increase your activity.
 It’s important to note how increases in activity affect your pain.
-Keep in mind there may be some discomfort if you work muscles you haven’t used for a while.
-This is normal and shouldn’t stop you from doing these activities.
+Keep in mind you may have some discomfort if you work muscles you haven’t used for a while.
+This is normal.
 The soreness will reduce as your muscles get stronger.

 You can pace yourself by: